ruifontes/Weather_Plus/addon/doc/ar/readme.md

 * Add ultraviolet radiation value; check box checked (by default)
 * Read astronomical information; indicates the time of sunrise and sunset and the time of moonrise and moonset.
 Checkbox not checked (by default)
 * Use the comma to separate decimals; if enabled, uses the comma as a decimal separator, otherwise, use the point.
 Checkbox not checked (by default)
+* Displays output in a window; if is activated this displays the forecast in a window.
+Checkbox not checked (by default)
 * Check for upgrade; if is activated this alerts when there is an update of the addon.
 Checkbox checked (by default)
 * Press the OK button to confirm the action or the Cancel button to cancel the action.
 * If you have modified the cities list, by pressing "Cancel", you will be remembered and you can still save it.
 Note: your settings will be save in the file named: